Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Ground state and low-energy spin excitations

 \section{Ground state and low-energy spin excitations}

 In rare-earth chalcogenides $ARECh_{2}$, the ground state magnetism and related low-energy spin excitations are of particular interest.
-Neutron scattering is undoubtedly the most advantageous experimental technique for studying ground state magnetism and low-energy spin excitations.
+Neutron scattering is one of the most advantageous experimental techniques for studying ground state magnetism and low-energy spin excitations.
 Currently, research on $ARECh_{2}$ primarily focuses on rare-earth ions with an odd number of electrons.
 The ground state magnetism and low-energy spin excitations of these $ARECh_{2}$ compounds can be well described by the Hamiltonian presented in Eq. \ref{eqNNTL}.
 Therefore, in this section, we summarize the ground state magnetism and low-energy excitations of $ARECh_{2}$ compounds with an odd number of electrons.

-For the Hamiltonian described by Eq. \ref{eqNNTL}, there are existing theoretical studies including methods such as density matrix renormalization group (DMRG) \cite{PhysRevLett.119.157201,PhysRevX.9.021017,PhysRevB.95.165110}, Monte Carlo simulations \cite{PhysRevB.95.165110,PhysRevB.95.165110}, exact diagonalization (ED) \cite{PhysRevB.103.205122}, and spin wave theory \cite{PhysRevB.94.035107}.
-The ground state phase diagram, summarized based on theoretical calculations, is shown in Fig. \ref{fig:INS}(a).
-The phase diagram is clearly divided into four regions: stripe-yz, stripe-x, 120°, and QSL.
+For the Hamiltonian described by Eq. \ref{eqNNTL}, there are existing theoretical studies including methods such as density matrix renormalization group (DMRG) \cite{PhysRevLett.119.157201,PhysRevX.9.021017,PhysRevB.95.165110,zhu2018Topography}, Monte Carlo simulations \cite{PhysRevB.94.035107}, exact diagonalization (ED) \cite{PhysRevB.95.165110,zhu2018Topography,PhysRevB.103.205122}, and spin wave theory \cite{PhysRevB.94.035107}.
+The ground-state phase diagram, summarized based on theoretical calculations, is shown in Fig. \ref{fig:INS}(a).
+The phase diagram is clearly divided into four regions: stripe-$yz$, stripe-$x$, 120°, and QSL.
 The illustrations for these four phases can be found in Fig. \ref{fig:INS}.
 For the ordered phases, the magnetic moment configurations on the triangular lattice are explicitly depicted.
 The QSL phase, characterized by the absence of long-range magnetic order, is represented conceptually.
-In Ce-based, Er-based, and Yb-based compounds, all four corresponding phases can be found.
+In Ce-, Er-, and Yb-based compounds, all four corresponding phases can be found.
 This also fully demonstrates that Eq. \ref{eqNNTL} is not just a formal theory, but a robust framework that closely aligns with real materials, providing a predictive model that captures their complex magnetic behaviors and low-energy spin excitations accurately.